Nexmo/node-call-whisper/README.md

 To use the app you need two phones, or a phone and something like Skype to make the first call.

 With your server running, call either of the 2 numbers you purchased.
 Nexmo will then make a call to `http://your.domain/answer_inbound` which puts the inbound call on hold.
 A call is then made to the `CALL_CENTER_NUMBER`(your other phone) where a message is played regarding the nature of the call before both parties are connected to the same conference.

+## More Information

+For a more detailed writeup, see the [tutorial on the Nexmo Developer Portal](https://developer.nexmo.com/tutorials/add-a-call-whisper-to-an-inbound-call).